EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

 ]

 // #remark[
-//   Using the definition of equivalence, you want to construct another functor in the opposite direction and show their composites are natural isomprphic to identity functors.
+//   Using the definition of equivalence, you want to construct another functor in the opposite direction and show their composites are natural isomorphic to identity functors.
 Alternatively, you might also prove that the functor is fully faithful and essentially surjective, if you can.
 // ]

 #proof[